Andrea Jenkins: Local government

 Jenkins worked for a decade as a vocational counselor with Hennepin County.
 In 2001, Robert Lilligren, who was running for a seat on the Minneapolis City Council, asked Jenkins to be a part of his campaign.
-After his election, Jenkins joined Lilligren's staff where she worked as an aide for four years.
+After his election, Jenkins joined Lilligren's staff where she worked as his principal executive assistant for four years.

 In 2005, Elizabeth Glidden was elected to the City Council and hired Jenkins as an aide, in part for Jenkins's extensive network that she had built up during her time in Lilligren's office.
 While on Glidden's staff, Jenkins earned a fellowship dedicated to transgender issues and helped to establish the Transgender Issues Work Group in 2014.
 That year, she organized a City Council summit on transgender equity intended to highlight the issues trans people in Minnesota face.

 In 2015, after 12 years as a policy aide with the Minneapolis City Council, Jenkins began work at the University of Minnesota's Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies where she curates the Transgender Oral History Project (TOHP).
 Lisa Vecoli, curator of the Tretter Collection, noted that the materials within the collection tend to be gay white male-focused.
 In her role as curator of the TOHP, Jenkins will seek to expand the trans narratives archived in the collection by recording oral histories from up to 300 individuals, totaling as many as 400 hours of interviews.